 After leaving the fire service, Andrew worked for the Deputy Director of Health Protection for the Illinois Department of Public Health for two years.
 Andrew also served as a Health Policy Fellow in the United States Senate and as a Senior Advisor for the U.S. Department of Health and Human Services.

-Gary has been active in the Pittsburgh community and with non-profit professional societies.
+While in Pittsburgh, Gary was active in the Pittsburgh community and with non-profit professional societies.
 He is a graduate of Leadership Pittsburgh (Class XI) and has served on professional society boards such as the Pittsburgh Section of the American Society of Civil Engineers (where he is a Past President), the Association of Bridge Construction and Design (Past President) and the International Bridge Conference (Past General Chairman).
 He is currently active with the Marcellus Shale Coalition serving on the general committee, road use committee and safety committee.
 His years of service on non-profit boards and connections within the Pittsburgh community should prove to be valuable resources in his new role.

 Gary and his wife have four children.